seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Ay, Greek, that is my name.

 **AGAMEMNON**
-What’s your affair I pray you?
+What's your affair I pray you?

 **AENEAS**
-Sir, pardon; ’tis for Agamemnon’s ears.
+Sir, pardon; 'tis for Agamemnon's ears.

 **AGAMEMNON**
 He hears naught privately that comes from Troy.